gitblit/fathom/fathom-site/docs/rest-swagger.md

 ### @RequireToken

-You may use the `@RequireToken` annotation to enforce token-based access to your controller method.
+You may use the `@RequireToken` annotation to enforce token-based authentication for your controller method.

 ```java
 @GET("/{id}")